Sam Stoffel, Founder & CEO at Subspot

 Sam Stoffel

 Yes.
 Five different companies tried to sue us.
 The first was Paddy Power claiming we induced a breach of contract.
-They threw everything, but it went nowhere because they had no ground.
+They threw everything at us, but it went nowhere because they had no ground.

 Q